We welcome John Woods as a guest blogger to SabbaticalHomes.com.

 If Fido is crate trained, this is the safest place for him to be whilst you can’t supervise him.
 He knows it’s his safe place and you can be confident that he won’t hurt himself (or the house) in your absence.

-Many dogs will tolerate moving to a new home or environment with no issues; they will be excited for the adventure.
+Many dogs will tolerate moving to a new home or environment with no issues; they will be excited about the adventure.
 But you never know until you get there.
 Be patient and expect teething problems, especially for younger dogs.
 Involve Fido in the move as much as possible, let him make positive associations and understand it’s nothing to be fearful of.
 Keep his routine the same where you can but most of all, stay calm and enjoy it.
 Fido will most likely follow your lead.